-During the first semester of study, all new MA and PhD students take the proseminar, Introduction to Research in Theatre, to familiarize themselves with the methods and materials of theatre research and writing.
+During the first semester of study, all new MA and PhD students take the pro-seminar, Introduction to Research in Theatre, to familiarize themselves with the methods and materials of theatre research and writing.
 Thereafter, Master's students in ITS construct an individualized program of study culminating in a thesis.
-PhD students take a range of lecture/discussion and seminar-style courses in dramatic literature, history, and theory approved by the Interdisciplinary Theatre Studies Program; construct a Minor on the basis of courses in other related disciplines; and fulfill foreign language requirements.
+PhD students take a range of lecture/discussion and seminar-style courses in dramatic literature, history, and theory approved by the Interdisciplinary Theatre Studies Program and construct a Minor based on courses in other related disciplines.
+If they choose, they may also fulfill a foreign language requirement.
 They are admitted to dissertator status after an oral exam based on a selection of research papers (Prelim A), followed by a dissertation proposal defense (Prelim B), and the final dissertation defense.
 MA and PhD students also participate in the production process by serving as dramaturgs, assistant directors, performers, designers, or technicians, working on theatre and performance projects on and off campus.